Popolia/PaliaTools2-error-os-5-2-3-32-424-/README.md

  this is the latest version, it works for error os 5 , 2 ,3 , 32 ,424 :

  The following images come from a person who used it other than me to show you what happens : this will delete the game and the register

+I had it tested on a French person other than myself to explain the process to you, but in English it's the same procedure.
+The images are there just to show you more or less the process, because an image is worth a thousand words.

 ![image](https://github.com/Popolia/PaliaTools2-error-os-5-2-3-32-424-/assets/69745473/d3dbd1fb-0806-43a8-9f94-9908f554264e)
 Why am I getting this message?